Dreaming in Code

 "You never see this in a Web application because the client can only make a few round trips to the server in a second," Kapor says.
 "I want a sense of confidence that we'll have a first-class way to do this.
 To me this is at the heart of the whole PC-versus-Web thing.
 You can have only so many round trips to the server per second or your performance gets clobbered."

-It was only fitting the first chapter is titled "Doomed".
+It only fits the first chapter titled "Doomed."

 Next.js, Gatsby, 11ty, Vue.js, there is a mouthful of popular Node.js-based frameworks that wax and wane faster than I learn about them.
 That isn't to say this is a problem.
-In fact, this is "The Bazaar" of goods we've been building with miniature castles in the near literal sky:
+This is "The Bazaar" of goods we've been building with miniature castles in the near literal sky: